Trials and Tribble-ations: Reception

 In his review for The A.V.
 Club, Zack Handlen called the episode a "delight" and a "lark".
 He thought that having Brill film new scenes showed some continuity between the old and the new, and that the special effects worked well enough.
-He summed it up by saying, "It's not tightly plotted, and once the initial rush of nostalgia fades, there isn't a lot of depth or suspense to replace it.
+He summed it up by saying: "It's not tightly plotted, and once the initial rush of nostalgia fades, there isn't a lot of depth or suspense to replace it.
 But there are laughs, more than enough to justify the experiment, and the nostalgia never fades away entirely."
 In the book Deep Space and Sacred Time: Star Trek in the American Mythos, Jon Wagner and Jan Lundeen compared the temporal agents seen in "Trials and Tribble-ations" to the police detectives seen in the television series Dragnet.
 Gem Wheeler, in her list of the best episodes of Deep Space Nine for website Den of Geek, listed "Trials and Tribble-ations" as the sixth best.
 In a list of the top 100 episodes of the Star Trek franchise, "Trials and Tribble-ations" was placed in 32nd place by Charlie Jane Anders at io9.

 "Trials and Tribble-ations" was nominated for, but did not win, three Creative Arts Emmy Awards in the Outstanding Art Direction for a Series, Outstanding Hairstyling for a Series, and Outstanding Special Visual Effects.
 It was also nominated for the Hugo Award for Best Dramatic Presentation, as "The Trouble with Tribbles" had been in 1968.

 "Trials and Tribble-ations" was the winner of a 2012 poll conducted on the official Star Trek website to determine the best episode of Deep Space Nine.
 A 2015 binge-watching guide for Star Trek: Deep Space Nine by Wired recommended this episode as essential.
 In 2016, The Hollywood Reporter ranked this episode as the 17th best of Star Trek: Deep Space Nine.
 SyFy ranked "Trials and Tribble-ations" as the third best time travel plot in Star Trek in 2016.
 Empire ranked "Trials and Tribble-ations" 18th out of the 50 top episodes of all Star Trek in 2016.
 At that time, there were roughly 726 episodes and a dozen films released.

-In 2017, Vulture.com listed this episode as one of the best of Star Trek: Deep Space Nine.
+In 2017, SyFy listed this episode as one of the best of Star Trek: Deep Space Nine.
 In 2018, SyFy included this episode on their binge-watching guide of Jadzia Dax.

-In 2018, Vulture.com ranked this episode the 4th best of Star Trek: Deep Space Nine.
+In 2018, Vulture ranked this episode the fourth best of Star Trek: Deep Space Nine.
 In 2018, CBR ranked this episode the third best time-travel episode of all Star Trek.

-In 2019, Comicbook.com ranked this episode the 5th best episode of Star Trek: Deep Space Nine.
+In 2019, CBR ranked this episode the fifth best episode of Star Trek: Deep Space Nine.
 In 2019, Nerdist ranked this episode the third best time-travel episode of all Star Trek television.

-In 2020, ScreenRant ranked this episode the 2nd best episode of all Star Trek franchise television episodes.
+In 2020, Screen Rant ranked this episode the second best episode of all Star Trek franchise television episodes.